MinhThanh2404/Airline-Satisfaction/README.md

 # Airline-Satisfication
-Predict how the customers qualify their experience on the flight with 2 ways of approach: clustering and classification
+This is a group final project of Data Analysing Programming subject.
+We are asked to choose a dataset and apply all the knowledge introduced during the course to analyse the data.
+Our dataset is about the passengers' qualification in many respects after flights from an airline company.
+Through this research, we try to predict how the customers qualify their experience on the flight with 2 ways of approach: clustering and classification